loreanvictor/pree/README.md

 > [!NOTE]
 > Declarative shadow DOM is a relatively new feature coming to modern browsers.
 You can check [its support here](https://caniuse.com/declarative-shadow-dom).
 Browsers that don't support it won't get the benefits of pre-rendering
 > web components.
-Additionally, you can't use server-only components in these browsers (as they'd need the component code
-> to properly render the web components, even if it is static).
+This also means that [build time components](#build-time-scripts) won't work in these browsers.

 <br>